 Australian-Canadian writer, anthropologist, big-wall climber, soldier.
 (But mainly, I just read too many Wilfred Thesiger, HW Tilman and TE Lawrence books at an impressionable age).

 I studied for a BA in foreign languages (Arabic and French) and security studies before completing a Master of Anthropology – both at the Australian National University.
 While at ANU, I studied Arabic abroad in Syria as an Ethel Tory Language Scholar.

-Currently, I am working towards a PhD at King’s College London where I am supervised by Drs.
+I am currently a PhD researcher at King’s College London where I am supervised by Drs.
 Jonathan Hill and Mike Martin.

 My research and writing focuses on political, ecological and evolutionary perspectives in anthropology; interactions between state actors and remote-living peoples (desert and mountain societies) in High Asia and North Africa; conflict ethnography; hoplology and the microsociology of war crimes.

 Other research interests include aboriginal oral traditions and storytelling; the sociopolitical construction of “indigeneity”; small arms trafficking and the anthropology of borders; global and local forms of Islam; and the evolution of jihadism in a hyper-connected world.